Jarugu Narasimha Moorthy

-Jarugu Narasimha Moorthy is an Indian organic photochemist and the Director of Indian Institute of Science Education and Research, Thiruvananthapuram.
+Jarugu Narasimha Moorthy (born 1964) is an Indian organic photochemist and former Director of Indian Institute of Science Education and Research, Thiruvananthapuram.
 He was a Dr. Jag Mohan Garg Chair Professor at the Indian Institute of Technology, Kanpur.
 He is known for his studies on organic photochemistry and supramolecular chemistry.
 He is an elected fellow of the Royal Society of Chemistry and the Indian Academy of Sciences.
 The Council of Scientific and Industrial Research, the apex agency of the Government of India for scientific research, awarded him the Shanti Swarup Bhatnagar Prize for Science and Technology, one of the highest Indian science awards, in 2008, for his contributions to chemical sciences.